radiantlogic-v8/documentation-eoc/documentation/reporting/reporting-overview.md

 ## Report Types

 This guide outlines the types of reports available in Environment Operations Center for you to monitor activities and the overall health of your environments.
-Only Access Log Reports are currently available in Env Ops Center.
+Only Access Log Reports are currently available in Environment Operations Center.
 Additional report types will be added in future releases.

 The reporting dashboards displayed in Environment Operation Center are a representation of the Kibana log monitoring user interface available.
 Every time any application or client accesses the server, that data is captured in log files available through Elastic Search.
-Logs can be searched or filtered in Env Ops Center for particular events or activities.
+Logs can be searched or filtered in Environment Operations Center for particular events or activities.

 ### Access reports